MindFlavor/prometheus_exporter_base/README.md

 ### Hyper server

-To use Hyper server all you have to do is call the `render_prometheus` function.
+To use Hyper server all you have to do is specify the `hyper_server` feature flag and call the `render_prometheus` function.
 This function requests you to pass:

 1. The address/port to listen to.
 For example `([0, 0, 0, 0], 32221).into()` listens on every interface on port 32221.
 2. An arbitrary struct to be passed back to your code (useful for command line arguments).
 If you don't need it, pass an empty struct.